RF-Nelson/PetAdopter/README.md

 [PetAdopter]: http://www.pet-adopter.com

 PetAdopter is a mix of CraigsList and PetFinder built on Rails and Backbone.
+Its purpose is to make pet adoptions as easy as possible to help animals find their new home.
 Users can:

 - [x] Create accounts
 - [x] Create sessions (log in)